chrchang/plink-ng/2.0/ReadMe.md

        reference-allele-unknown variants.
 * Phased data is now supported; see UNIT_TEST_PHASED_VCF for plink2 usage, and the Python interface's read_phased() function.
-* Basic dosage data is also supported, and phased dosage support will be added within the next few weeks.
+* Dosage data is also supported.
+It can be phased.

 build_dynamic/ contains a Makefile suitable for producing Linux and OS X dynamic builds.
 On Linux, if Intel MKL is installed using the instructions at